aurimontem/phs/week_1/README.md

 Welcome to programming help sessions!
-The files in here were originally created for the Colorado School of Mines "Physics help sessions," a group founded by my friends (Everett Hildenbrandt, Alli Nilles, and David Grisham) and me (Eric Jones).
+The files in here were originally created for the Colorado School of Mines "Physics help sessions," a group founded by Everett Hildenbrandt, Alli Nilles, and David Grisham and, our own local Linux guru, Eric Jones.
+My name is Dillon Cislo - a Physics graduate and Linux user.
 The primary joy and utility of open-source programming, though, is that none of our names matter-- only the content does.
 So long as you act in this open-source manner, you and anyone you know may use, modify, and distribute this code.